-Senior Research Fellow at the Ethnopolitics Department (since 2012, Institute of Political and Ethnic Studies, Academy of Sciences of Ukraine
+Senior Research Fellow at the Department of Political Culture and Ideology (since 2012, Institute of Political and Ethnic Studies, Academy of Sciences of Ukraine

 Born on Sept.
 27, 1953 in Lutsk.
 Graduated from the Lviv Polytechnic Institute (1977) and Gorky Literary Institute in Moscow (1988, honor diploma).
 Served as an editor and the deputy editor-in-chief of Vsesvit (The World) magazine (1984-1996), executive editor of the Krytyka monthly (1997-2000), and a research fellow at the Ukrainian Center for Cultural Studies (2001-2011).

 He penned three monographs and dozens of scholarly articles in Ukrainian and English, as well as several popular books and collections of essays, translated eventually into Polish, French, German, Serbian, and Hungarian.